-Mrs Bale: Oh, there he goes.
-Don't go blaming Mancunians and the customers!
-You are such a snob.
-Oh, go on, admit it.
-The thing is you think the Wilmslow, and Manchester, the people, are beneath you.
+Mrs Bale (entering): Oh, there you go blaming Mancunians and the customers.
+The thing is you think the Wilmslow, and Manchester, everyone is beneath you.

 Mr Spragg: I don't think any such thing.
 But I do believe we have raised the standard here, since Mr Wheale came and, of course before that when Mr Pollock first bought the hotel and extended it.